Progress report for ENE21-168

 Learning Outcomes

-At this point in time, the Reading the Woods project team has presented the objectives and the key components of Reading the Woods to 28 technical service providers who service woodland stewards in West Virginia.
-The project team’s informal presentations of Reading the Woods to technical service providers is an opportunity to educate technical service providers on the Reading the Woods approach to sustainable forest management and encourage a “shift in gaze” when assessing a forest.
+The Reading the Woods project team has presented the objectives, method, and the key components of Reading the Woods to 94 technical service providers who service woodland stewards in West Virginia.
+These presentations are an opportunity to educate technical service providers on the Reading the Woods approach to sustainable forest management and encourage a “shift in gaze” when assessing a forest.
 The project team has focused on the following key areas:

 1. Sustainable forest management- a holistic approach that assesses the social, environmental, and economic characteristics of a forest